-The Suwannee moccasinshell's habitat has been impacted by pollution and reduced flows throughout its range, and by channel instability and excessive sedimentation in portions of its range (see Factor A. The Present or Threatened Destruction, Modification, or Curtailment of Its Habitat or Range of the proposed listing rule).
+The Suwannee moccasinshell's habitat has been impacted by pollution and reduced flows throughout its range, and by channel instability and excessive sedimentation in portions of its range (see Factor A, The Present or Threatened Destruction, Modification, or Curtailment of Its Habitat or Range of the proposed listing rule).

 An environment free from toxic levels of pollutants is essential to the Suwannee moccasinshell, especially to its early life stages.
 There is no specific information on the sensitivity of the species to common municipal, agricultural, and industrial pollutants.
-However, as a group, freshwater mussels are more sensitive to pollution than many other aquatic organisms, and are one of the first species to respond to water quality impacts (Haag 2012, p.
-355) (see Pollution discussion under Factor A of the final listing rule).
-We currently believe that most numeric standards for pollutants that have been adopted by the States under the CWA represent levels that are essential to the conservation of the Suwannee moccasinshell.
-However, some standards may not adequately protect sensitive mollusks like the Suwannee moccasinshell, or are not being appropriately measured, monitored, or achieved in some reaches (see Factor D. The Inadequacy of Existing Regulatory Mechanisms section of the final listing rule).
+However, as a group, freshwater mussels are more sensitive to pollution than many other aquatic organisms and are one of the first species to respond to water quality impacts (Haag 2012, p.
+355).
+A detailed discussion of pollution issues in the basin and potential effects to the Suwannee moccasinshell is provided in the proposed listing rule (80 FR 60335) under Factor A.